HANDICAPPER LAST 7 WIN %

 Step 3.)
 I then do research of past game schedules to see if they have played any same teams and look at comparables and score trends.
 This technique is called game match extrapolation - to infer from something that is known or to estimate (a function that is known over a range of values of its independent variable) to values outside the known range.
 An example of this was this past weekend (week 8), with the Air Force -6' @ Colorado State match-up.
 Employing my extrapolation technique I looked back at the schedule and saw that both Colorado State and Air Force had earlier in the season played TCU.
 Air Force played a tough TCU team close losing 17-20 and Colorado St. got blown out by TCU 44-6.
 All things being equal this indicates to me that Air Force -6' was a very loose line.
 Air Force beat Colorado State 34-16 easily covering the spread.
 You can use the same extrapolation formulas for totals.
 While I liked the Air Force line, I like the total in this Air Force/Colorado State game even more and the Over 44.5 was another easy winner this past weekend.

-So there you have the secrets to my winning recipe.
+So there you have the secrets to how I bet sports.
 I don't mind sharing because it is hard to duplicate and I know my clients don't have the time each week required to be a successful handicapper.
-Research is power and is what separates the professional handicappers from the weekend warriors.
+Research is power and is what separates the professional handicappers with expert picks from the weekend warriors.